sargue/mailgun/README.md

 This project depends on the Jersey library (see above).
-The Jersey library is part of the bigger *glassfish*/*Oracle* ecosystem which apparently doesn't have top notch compatibility very high on its priority list.
+The Jersey library is part of the bigger *glassfish*/*Oracle* ecosystem which apparently doesn't have top-notch compatibility very high on its priority list.

 Said so, you may encounter problems with dependencies as there are some libraries which are repackaged under different Maven coordinates and will